-In Europe, there are many demonstration projects of VPP, shown in table 1, such as the Danish EDISON VPP(EVPP) project [4], after collecting historical data and real-time data on the operation of electric vehicles, through EVPP aggregation into the electricity market, and then through the retailers to participate in market transactions.
+In Europe, there are many demonstration projects of VPP, shown in table 1.
+For instance, the Danish EDISON VPP(EVPP) project [4] collects historical data and real-time data on the operation of electric vehicles, and aggregates them to form the market resources, and then participates the market transactions through the retailers.
 The European Union's FENIX-VPP project [5] is a combination of traditional generator sets and cogeneration of wind turbine generator to form VPP, coordinated and controlled through technical means, and then involved in the electricity market through trading software.
 The EU's WEB2-ENERGY-VPP project [6] attempted the transmission of the electricity communication protocol IEC61850 in a wide area network.
 End users and power supplies can be accessed via the Internet into the control center of the VPP, and through the CIM-61850 converter is converted into an electric public information model to participate in market transactions.
 The Netherlands Power Matcher(PM) [7] architecture is a kind of agent concept, that is, the VPP can assume a centralized agent, auction agent, and other different agent functions, in the market to gain profits.
 In Germany, there are several VPP projects such as the vpp-intelligent-energy, etelligence, and RegModHarz[8].
 The smart grid pilot project eTelligence, which combines large ice storage as a dispatchable load and wind power plants to form a VPP.
 By adopting the policy of combination of segmented electricity price and dynamic electricity price, the load of the two ice storages will be adjusted automatically with the power fluctuation of electricity price and wind power.
 The standard of OPENIEC61850 communication protocol based on etelligence project design has been recognized by the German industry.
 The PREMIO project is used to optimize the effect of module access such as distributed energy, storage and demand response in power grids [9].
 The "large-scale and friendly interactive system" in Suzhou, China, can carry out millisecond control on several interruptible loads, and by cutting off some unimportant small power supply, the priority to ensure the important load will not be affected when the instantaneous power outage of the power grid.

 Tab.1.
 The structure and function of demonstration projects of VPP